 Elements of the Hunger Challenge

-The Tennessee Wildlife Federation’s (TWF) Hunger Challenge is a point-based competition made up of school clubs that not only raise critical funds to help feed Tennesseans in crisis, but is also an educational experience for students.
-By participating, students gain important skills in leadership, club-building, humanitarianism, and philanthropy through a series of activities.
-Students earn points for their club by participating in the various activities such as volunteering, fundraising, and donating deer to Hunters for the Hungry.
-At the end of the Challenge, the club with the most points is named the state champion and will display the championship Hunger Bowl trophy in their school for one year.
-In addition, the top club in each region is named regional champion and will display the regional championship trophy in their school for one year.
-The state champion as well as each regional winner will be awarded a plaque to hang in the school, signifying the year that they won.
+Students earn points for their club by participating in various activities: volunteering, fundraising, and donating deer to Hunters for the Hungry.
+At the end of the Challenge, the club with the most points is named the state champion and has the honor of displaying the Hunger Bowl trophy in their school for the next year.
+In addition, regional champions are named and get to display the regional championship trophies in their school for a year.
+State and regional champions receive a plaque to permanently hang in the school, celebrating their win.

-The Hunger Challenge is not only intended for school clubs to compete against one another but also for the students to get a better understanding about what hunger looks like in their community and how each student can make a difference.
-We strongly encourage your Hunger Challenge club to tour your local food agency by the end of September or within the first two months of establishing a club.
-TWF can assist in getting local agency tours set up.
+The Hunger Challenge is intended for schools to compete against one another as well as for students to gain a better understanding about what hunger looks like in their community and how they can make a difference.
+We strongly encourage your Hunger Challenge club to tour your local food agency by the end of September, or within the first two months of establishing a club.
+Tennessee Wildlife Federation can assist in setting up tours.

 Points Breakdown per Category: